Moving into FS1

 Key principles for good practice in supporting successful early years transitions

 • Work together.
-An essential element of an effective transition is for family, previous setting and schools to work together, to share information.
+An essential element of an effective transition is for family, previous settings and schools to work together, to share information.
 Please share their previous learning experiences with us.
 Please let us know if you have any questions or concerns or are unsure about our aims.

 • Children cope better with transitions when communication is shared well, and the process of change takes place gradually over time.
 Please remember that children learn, settle and develop in different ways and at different rates